OAMPC/DreamRenewablesFrontend/README.md

 To run the application you must ensure you've followed the setup steps

-- To run the app via Node:
+- To run the app via Node
   - Ensure you're in the root directory
   - spin up the application: `npm run dev`
   - To run tests `npm run test`